 What is a Box Elder Bug?

-Their coloring is black, gray, red and orange.
-Control of box elder bugs is difficult.
-The best time to treat is when they are out in numbers on your siding.
-They emerge in the spring from hibernating under your siding or in your attics and will return to those areas in the fall.
-Both times are good times to treat.
-Box Elder Bugs usually require multiple treatments.
-They like box elder trees, maples, ashes, cedar, and fir trees.
+Controlling box elder bugs is difficult.
+The best time to treat for them is when they are out in numbers on your siding.
+You can treat for them in the spring when they emerge from hibernating under your siding or in your attic, as well as in the fall when they return to those areas.

-Weather strip your windows and doors, caulk around window sills and siding, paying special attention to the eves of your roof where the rafter tails extend out at the vents and the bird blocks.
-Sealing out the Box Elder Bug is the most effective way of dealing with them.
-On the interior, you can vacuum the bugs.
+You can weather strip your windows and doors, caulk around window sills and siding, and pay special attention to the eaves of your roof where the rafter tails extend out at the vents and at the bird blocks.
+Sealing out the box elder bug is the most effective way of dealing with them.

 If you have a lot of box elder bugs and they are already inside, you can remove them with a shop-vac.
 Don’t forget to remove the bag so you aren’t left with a foul smell.

 Box elder bugs want to get into your home.
 If you have an issue with box elder bugs and want additional information, please call our office for prevention and treatment options.